-Follow our practical tips to make sure your relative is prepared for periods of warm weather, and reduce the risk of heat-related health problems.
+Follow our practical tips to make sure you or a loved one is prepared for periods of warm weather, and reduce the risk of heat-related health problems.

 On this page you will find information on:

 1. What are the symptoms of heat-related illnesses, and how can you deal with them?